 It was released on a perforated sheet along with 8 other sports stars – which means the standalone card will have ragged edges, where they’ve been removed from the perforated sheet, which obviously affects its condition.

 Despite that, it’s still significant for being one of his earliest releases following his Formula 1 professional debut, and its scarcity in high grades make it a valuable card.

 Topps acquired the F1 license in 2020 and released a Hamilton card in their Topps Now series, which are usually cards that feature a memorable or big sporting moment.

 This particular card was released after Lewis’ Tuscan Grand Prix win.
-The Topps Now cards are print-to-order – meaning collectors have a week to submit an order for the card, and the print run is done based on how many were ordered.
-For this card, the print run was 1,915, making it quite rare.
+The Topps Now cards are print-to-order – meaning collectors have a week to submit an order for the card, and the print run is based on how many were ordered.
+For this card, the print run was 1,915.

 2020 Topps Chrome Formula 1 Lewis Hamilton #1